shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 ---

 In the introductory articles we have learned that [data is a bunch of numbers](/intuitivemi/2015/07/19/data-numbers-representations.html) encoding some information, and that data can be multi-dimensional which makes them live in [vector spaces](/intuitivemi/2015/07/25/vector-spaces.html).
-We have also looked at the core competence of machine intelligence: applying functions  [functions](/intuitivemi/2015/12/28/functions.html) to data.
-In this and the following posts we will look at the most powerful tool of machine intelligence: learning functions from data.
+We have also looked at the core competence of machine intelligence: applying   [functions](/intuitivemi/2015/12/28/functions.html) to data.
+In this and the following posts we will look at the most powerful tool of machine intelligence: *learning functions from data*.

 The roadmap is as follows.
-In this article, we will understand why learning function from data is in principle rather straightforward.
+In this article, we will understand why learning functions from data is in principle rather straightforward.
 Indeed, at the end of this article we will have a developed a very simple learning method.

 The next few posts will then bring us back down to earth and explain some fundamental problems that learning from data has, and discuss solutions to these problems.
 This will endow you with a powerful intuition of how learning from data works and what its limitations are.